cristianoliveira/awesome4girls/api/spec/fixtures/README.md

   - [SWE](http://we14.swe.org/)

   **Description:** The Society of Women Engineers (SWE) is a not-for-profit educational and service organization that empowers women to succeed and advance in the field of engineering, and to be recognized for their life-changing contributions as engineers and leaders.
-It promotes the anual conference for women engineer.
+It promotes the annual conference for women engineer.

   - [Tech Girlz](http://www.techgirlz.org/)